Sarthak-Mohapatra/Recommendation-Engine--Similar-apps-on-Google-Play-Store/README.md

 ## Contact

-If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarthakmohapatra1990/) or email me sarthakmohapatra1990@gmail.com.
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarthakmohapatra1990/) or email me at sarthakmohapatra1990@gmail.com.